↼ My Two Cents

 Why I Chose Cloudflare Pages Over Netlify

-My domains are already managed through Cloudflare DNS, which means I have full control with fast propagation, CNAME flattening, and tight integration.
+My domains were already managed through Cloudflare DNS, which means full control with fast propagation, CNAME flattening, and tight integration.
 Keeping everything under one roof reduces friction.

-Netlify adds a layer of abstraction I don’t need.
-I want direct access to DNS records, and with Cloudflare, it’s all there, no guesswork.
+Netlify adds a layer of abstraction I don’t need — I want direct DNS access, and with Cloudflare, it’s all there.

 Cloudflare Rules and Workers are seriously powerful.
-I can write a simple redirect, rewrite, or even an edge-function without deploying a backend.
+I can create redirects, rewrites, or edge functions without deploying a backend.

 Example: I use a Redirect Rule to handle legacy links from sohwatt.com and direct them to new paths on alwynsoh.com.
-Easy to manage, no code needed.
+No code needed.

-Deploying my Hugo blog to /blog, and a second site to /gallery, is dead simple with Cloudflare’s routing support.
-I’m also using GitHub Actions and Codespaces, so having Pages deploy from GitHub directly with preview builds just works.
+Deploying my Hugo blog to /blog and a second site to /gallery is dead simple with Cloudflare’s routing.
+Having Pages deploy from GitHub with preview builds just works.

-Netlify’s build settings felt more rigid, and its redirect config (_redirects or netlify.toml) started to get messy for my multi-repo layout.
+Netlify’s _redirects file and netlify.toml started to get messy for my multi-repo setup.

 🆚 Cloudflare Pages vs Netlify